technicat/TootSDK/FORK.md

-This fork is geared toward supporting Fedicat, so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
-These are the changes:
+This fork is geared toward supporting [Fedicat](https://fedicat.com), so expect instability and divergence from the [official branch](https://github.com/TootSDK/TootSDK).
+Here's a summary of the changes:

 ## Platform